JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 Southwark has followed this up by making a representation on the amended scheme to GLA, reiterating some of the objections that led to the original scheme's rejection, but it has not argued for the amount of real social rented housing that its own policy requires - 35% of the total amount of housing, divided 70:30 between proper social rent and intermediate housing.
 This would give us around 380 social rented homes and 162 DMR homes.

-Indeed, it is arguable that the affordable housing requirement should be 50%, giving us 540 social rented homes.
-The [GLA report](https://www.london.gov.uk/sites/default/files/biscuit_factory_hearing_report.pdf) recommending approval of the scheme skips lightly over the requirement that, as a former industrial site, the Biscuit Factory should deliver 50% affordable housing, in line with the The Mayor's 'strategic' target, by saying _'the site currently comprises a privately-owned commercial complex, the previous industrial use having ceased over 30 years ago'_(footnote; para 232) and so is subject to a 35% requirement instead.
+Indeed, it is arguable that the affordable housing requirement should be nearer 50%, given that nearly three-quarters of the Biscuit Factory site is former industrial land.
+The GLA report (https://www.london.gov.uk/sites/default/files/biscuit_factory_hearing_report.pdf) recommending approval of the scheme skips lightly over the fact that former industrial land should deliver 50% affordable housing, in line with the The Mayor's 'strategic' target, by saying _'the site currently comprises a privately-owned commercial complex, the previous industrial use having ceased over 30 years ago'_(footnote; para 232) and so is subject to a 35% requirement instead.

 While Southwark has been reduced to a bystander in the decision making, GLA has indulged in a pick n mix of the [bewildering number of affordable housing policies](https://www.london.gov.uk/sites/default/files/biscuit_factory_hearing_report.pdf) (Footnote; see paras 220-236) available to decide that only 140 pseudo-social rent homes need be built, with 342 DMR at much higher rents - an exact reversal of the proportions of social to intermediate housing, given by Southwark's policy.